 Opposite effect found after total hip arthroplasty in a new study in the Archives of Physical Medicine and Rehabilitation

-Philadelphia, PA – Despite increased use of total hip arthroplasty (THA) and total knee arthroplasty (TKA), there is a notable lack of consensus about optimal postoperative treatment. … Read the Rest
+Philadelphia, PA – Despite increased use of total hip arthroplasty (THA) and total knee arthroplasty (TKA), there is a notable lack of consensus about optimal postoperative treatment.
+Aquatic therapy has been shown to have a beneficial effect, … Read the Rest